jstedfast/MailKit/FAQ.md

 In .NET Core, Microsoft decided to split out the non-Unicode text encodings into a separate NuGet package called [System.Text.Encoding.CodePages](https://www.nuget.org/packages/System.Text.Encoding.CodePages).

-MimeKit already pulls in a reference to this NuGet package, so you shsouldn't need to add a reference to it in your project.
+MimeKit already pulls in a reference to this NuGet package, so you shouldn't need to add a reference to it in your project.
 That said, you will still need to register the encoding provider.
 It is recommended that you add the following line of code to your program initialization (e.g. the beginning of your program's Main() method):